B.A., cum laude, Political Science and Economics with Honors in Political Science, 1998, Williams College;

 "I respect Southwestern's commitment to diversity, not just along the conventional matrices but also in terms of students' life experiences and perspectives, which is enhanced by the range of programs the school offers."

-After completing his Master of Studies in Environmental Law and Master in Public Policy degrees, Professor Wood received a joint J.D./M.A. degree in American Indian Studies from UCLA with specializations in Business Law and Policy as well as in Critical Race Studies.
-While in law school, he was articles editor of the UCLA Law Review and the UCLA Chicana/o-Latina/o Law Review, and served as the editor-in-chief of the UCLA Indigenous Peoples' Journal of Law, Culture & Resistance.
+Professor Wood holds a joint J.D./M.A. degree in Law and American Indian Studies from UCLA with specializations in Business Law and Policy as well as in Critical Race Studies, an M.A. degree in history from UCLA, and Master of Studies in Environmental Law and Master in Public Policy degrees.
+While in law school, he was an articles editor for the UCLA Law Review and the UCLA Chicana/o-Latina/o Law Review, and served as the editor-in-chief of the UCLA Indigenous Peoples' Journal of Law, Culture & Resistance.